Possibility Space:A Mass Effect analysis

-This combination of video game and storytelling interests makes Mass Effect just about the perfect game series for me to think about, and I hope you'll agree that my experience makes me a great match for writing about it.Do I really need to give you my address?
+This combination of video game and storytelling interests makes Mass Effect just about the perfect game series for me to think about, and I hope you'll agree that my experience makes me a great match for writing about it.

 Only if you want the hard copy!
 Otherwise just put in whatever nonsense seems appropriate.